Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_TRIAGE_NEW_ISSUE_REPORTED_BY_LEAD_001_v1.md

 # Workflow: Triage New Issue Reported by Lead (WF_ORCH_TRIAGE_NEW_ISSUE_REPORTED_BY_LEAD_001_v1)

-**Goal:** To systematically process a "New Issue Discovered (Out of Scope)" that a Lead Mode has reported in their `attempt_completion`, by ensuring it's tracked in ConPort and discussed with the user for prioritization.
+**Goal:** To systematically process a "New Issue Discovered (Out of Scope)" that a Lead Mode has reported in their `attempt_completion`, by ensuring it's tracked in NovaPort-MCP and discussed with the user for prioritization.

 **Primary Orchestrator Actor:** Nova-Orchestrator (executes this internally) **Delegated Lead Mode Actor:** Nova-LeadArchitect (for logging `Progress` for the new issue)

 **Trigger / Recognition:**

-- A Lead Mode's `attempt_completion` message includes a "New Issues Discovered (Out of Scope)" section with one or more ConPort `CustomData ErrorLogs:[key]` references.
+- A Lead Mode's `attempt_completion` message includes a "New Issues Discovered (Out of Scope)" section with one or more NovaPort-MCP `CustomData ErrorLogs:[key]` references.
 - This workflow is executed by Nova-Orchestrator for each such reported new issue.

 **Pre-requisites by Nova-Orchestrator:**

-- The Lead Mode has already created the initial `ErrorLogs:[key]` entry in ConPort (as per their prompt's rules).
+- The Lead Mode has already created the initial `ErrorLogs:[key]` entry in NovaPort-MCP (as per their prompt's rules).
 - Nova-Orchestrator has the `ErrorLogs:[key]` and a brief summary of the issue from the Lead's report.

 **Phases & Steps (executed by Nova-Orchestrator):**